CP-conserving SO(3) parameterization of the neutrino mixing matrix: Abstract

 \section{Abstract}

-The pattern of neutrino mixing, usually parameterized by the Pontecorvo–Maki–Nakagawa–Sakata $U_{\rm PMNS}$ matrix, still remains a striking puzzle in particle physics. $U_{\rm PMNS}$ is one of six possible products of multiplying three Euler matrices.
-Here we discuss the neutrino mixing matrix parameterization for three known flavours of neutrinos based on the SO(3) group represented by one three-dimensional rotation matrix $U_{\rm SO3}$.
+The pattern of neutrino mixing, usually parameterized by the Pontecorvo–Maki–Nakagawa– Sakata $U_{\rm PMNS}$ matrix, still remains a striking puzzle in particle physics. $U_{\rm PMNS}$ is one of six possible products of multiplying three Euler matrices.
+Here we discuss the neutrino mixing matrix parameterization for three known flavours of neutrinos based on the SO(3) group represented by one three-dimensional rotation matrix $U_{\rm SO3}$ and the CP-conserving phases $\delta_{\rm CP}=0^{\circ}$ and $180^\circ$.
 The mixing matrix $U_{\rm SO3}$ with cyclic order of the Lie group generators implies $\delta_{\rm{CP}}=180^\circ$ for clockwise rotation in three dimensions, a viable scenario for normal mass ordering.
 We determine a range of rotation angles for $U_{\rm SO3}$ which deviate substantially from the almost maximal mixings in the standard $U_{\rm PMNS}$ scenario, yielding `democratic' values for the mixing angles.
+On the other hand, $\delta_{\rm CP}=0^{\circ}$ CP-conserving case supports near-maximal mixing scenario.
 With the fixed $\delta_{\rm CP}$ value, the $U_{\rm SO3}$ parameterization can be validated or falsified by the next generation of neutrinoless double beta decay experiments and puts a stringent constraint on the absolute neutrino mass.
-The proposed $U_{\rm SO3}$ neutrino mixing parameterization is suited for independent CP-conserving neutrino oscillation experimental analysis.
+The proposed $U_{{\rm SO3}}$ neutrino mixing parameterization is suited for independent CP-conserving neutrino oscillation experimental analysis.